TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/sourcedist.rst

 The normal course of operations for the :command:`sdist` command is as follows:

-* if the manifest file (:file:`MANIFEST` by default) exists and the first line does not have a comment indicating it is generated from :file:`MANIFEST.in`, then it is used as is, unaltered
+* if the manifest file (:file:`MANIFEST` by default) exists and the first line does not have a comment indicating it is generated kutoka :file:`MANIFEST.in`, then it is used as is, unaltered

 * if the manifest file doesn't exist or has been previously automatically